How the Link between Work and Personal Life Is Making You Vulnerable to Cyber Attack

 If you want to be hyper-vigilant, you’ll manage to keep your work and personal emails separate.
 Maybe you’ll even have a separate mobile phone for work.

-But when every work-related internet search delivers a tempting array of not-quite on-topic links to ads for your fave fashion outlet or your dream apartment – and even your LinkedIn network includes that kid from your primary-school basketball team – increasingly, keeping your work and personal lives separate is a losing battle.
-And though it’s super-convenient, doubling your access also doubles your risk; you’re twice as vulnerable to hackers, viruses and dodgy links.
+But when every work-related internet search delivers a tempting array of not-quite on-topic links to ads for your fave fashion outlet or your dream apartment — keeping your work and personal lives separate is a losing battle.
+And though it’s convenient, having access to both also doubles your risk; you’re twice as vulnerable to hackers, viruses and dodgy links.

 You use your personal Netflix to catch up on Homeland on your work laptop while you’re on the bus to work; you log into your work email from your home computer pretty much every night; your work laptop has high-end design software so you create your girlfriend an awesome birthday card; you duck out of a family event to Skype your colleague in LA from your brother’s HP.
-Files from your work Dropbox are on your home PC and vice versa.
+More commonly, files from your work Dropbox are also on your home PC and vice versa.
 At this point, the line between work and home are not so much blurred as non-existent.

 You’re on a cross-vendor project team that has a Facebook group to keep in touch; your LinkedIn is filled with work and personal contacts and hopping onto Twitter while you’re at a one-day conference means negotiating a stream of tweets from stars of the Fringe comedy festival you went to last year.

-You check the weather, the time and your step-count on your mobile at work.
-You text your customer from your home mobile to confirm tomorrow’s meeting, your sister Snapchats you from London while you’re in a meeting and you send her a quick smiley-face.
+You check the weather, the time, and your step-count on your mobile at work.
+You text your customer from your home mobile to confirm tomorrow’s meeting, your sister Snapchats you from London while you’re in a meeting, and you send her a quick smiley-face.
 Working on the same device at work and for your personal life means having a link to important files, apps, and documents from both.

-If you’ve drawn the short straw on a long drive to visit the company’s most annoying customer – you’ll want your own sweet tunes to smooth the way.
-But hook up your phone to the stereo on the fleet vehicle to take calls, play music and hit the GPS and you’ll be sharing more than songs – most cars will store your phone number, your call logs and your location history.
+If you’ve drawn the short straw on a long drive to visit a customer or a client, you’ll want your own tunes to smooth the way.
+But hook up your phone to the stereo on the fleet vehicle to take calls, play music, hit the GPS, and you’ll be sharing more than songs.
+In fact, most cars will store your phone number, your call logs, and your location history.
 Don’t forget to wipe.